Filip Fjeld Andersen: 2021-22 season: First World Cup podium

 In the 2021-22 Biathlon World Cup, he competed as part of the Norwegian A-team in the season opening in Ostersund, where he was ranked 9th in the 10 km sprint competition.
 He then participated in 2021-22 Biathlon IBU Cup competitions in Sjusjøen and won 2 gold medals and a silver medal.
 He returned to the World Cup and had his first World Cup podium place in Annecy, where he came third in the 10 km sprint competition.
 He continued as part of the A-team for the rest of the season, winning gold in the Men's relay and bronze in the sprint in Kontiolahti.
 He has been called "the new prodigy of Norwegian biathlon".

 2022-23 season

-On March 31, 2022, it was announced that Andersen would be competing as part of the Elite Norwegian team in the 2022-23 season.
+On 31 March 2022, it was announced that Andersen would be competing as part of the Elite Norwegian team in the 2022-23 season.

+Andersen started the 2022–23 Biathlon World Cup season in the Elite team, and ranked 6th in the first 10 km sprint competition of the season in Kontiolahti.
+On the following week, in Hochfilzen, he placed 4th in the Sprint, 1st in the Men's relay and 20th in the pursuit.